ttetrafon/practice/unreal engine/networking.md

 ```

 - The RPC UFUNCTION can also use the parameter `WithValidation`.
 For this an extra function needs to be declared and defined.
-- The result of this function determines if the *_implementation()* will run or not.
+- The result of this function determines if the *_Implementation()* will run or not.

 ```
 bool TestServerRPC_CPP_Validate() {